Our Travel Logs

 Fuel: World Fuel

-This is a 3 hour flight over Honduras, Nicaragua – Clearance to fly over needs to be pre-arranged and should be done by the handlers in Panama however mid-flight air traffic advise they have not received this, after a little while they grant clearance in air.- and Costa Rica to a panoramic decent into the spectacular Gulf of Panama/Panama Bay -the entrance to the Panama Canal Miraflora Locks, or exit, depending on the time of day, there are possibly hundreds of ships in the bay giant floating cargo cities – the landing is between two hills and the heat of the day creating a mountain wave effect testing the skills of landing in tricky hot conditions.
+This is a 3 hour flight over Honduras, Nicaragua – Clearance to fly over needs to be pre-arranged and should be done by the handlers in Panama however mid-flight air traffic advise they have not received this, after a little while they grant clearance in air.- Continue on over Costa Rica to set up approach and a panoramic decent into the spectacular Gulf of Panama/Panama Bay -the entrance to the Panama Canal Miraflora Locks, or exit, depending on the time of day, there are possibly hundreds of ships in the bay giant floating cargo cities – the landing is between two hills and the heat of the day creating a mountain wave effect testing the skills of landing in tricky hot conditions.

 Best things we did in Panama: